-The percentage of Total Organic Carbon (TOC) removal was measured each month, and the system met all TOC removal requirements set.
+The percentage of TOC removal was measured each month, and the system met all TOC removal requirements.
+Average TOC removal ratio was 1.54 with a range of 1.42 to 1.67.

-Disinfectants and Disinfection By-products

-Contaminant (Units) Violation Y/N Highest Level Range MCLG MCL Likely Source of Contamination Total Trihalomethanes (TTHM) (ppb) N 73 26-108 N/A 80 By-product of drinking water chlorination Haloacetic Acids (HAA5) (ppb) N 44 14-73 N/A 60 By-product of drinking water chlorination Chloramines (ppm) N 2.42 ND-3.9 4 4 Water additive used to control microbes Chlorine N 0.77 ND-3.7 4 4 By-product of drinking water chlorination mater enalizationers estimated Contaminant (Units) Sample Date Average Range Secondary MCL Noticeable Effects And/Or Likely Source of Contamination Sodium (ppm) 2016 21.6 20-24 NA Sodium refers to the salt present in the water and is generally naturally occurring. pН 2016 N/A 7.3-8.7 N/A Erosion of natural deposits Hardness (ppm as Calcium Carbonate 2015 45 16-76 N/A Naturally occuring calcium and magnesium
+Disinfectants and Disinfection By-products Contaminant (Units) Violation Y/N Highest Level Range MCLG MCL Likely Source of Contamination Total Trihalomethanes (TTHM) (ppb) N 53 15-70 NA 80 By-product of drinking water chlorination Haloacetic Acids (HAA5) (ppb) N 36 4-54 NA 60 By-product of drinking water chlorination Chloramines (ppm) N 1.98 ND-4 4 4 Water additive used to control microbes Chlorine N 1.21 ND-4 4 4 By-product of drinking water chlorination

-The PWS Section requires monitoring for other misc. contaminants, some for which the EPA has set national secondary drinking water standards (SMCLs) because they may cause cosmetic effects or aesthetic effects (such as taste, odor, and/or color) in drinking water.
-The contaminants with SMCLs normally do not have any health effects and normally do not affect the safety of your water.
+The PWS Section requires monitoring for other miscellaneous contaminants, some for which the EPA has set secondary maximum contaminant limits (SMCLs) because they may cause cosmetic or aesthetic effects (such as taste, odor, and/or color) in drinking water.
+The contaminants with these limits normally do not have any health or safety effects on your water.